Aleph-Null-123/Development-in-the-Global-Healthcare-Industry/README.md

 # Development-in-the-Global-Healthcare-Industry

-This is the used an referenced code for *Project 4: Development in the Global Healthcare Industry*, by Arjun Naik.
+This is the used and referenced code for *Development in the Global Healthcare Industry*, by Arjun Naik.

-- This is still in progress, in terms of both the code and also the paper that presents the research findings.
-- All data is from World Bank
+- All data is from World Bank, and the specific citations can be viewed in the paper.